anhhuy9900/interview-test/README.md

 3. On the terminal, cd into the project root & run the following commands:
    - `git checkout master`
    - `npm i`
-   - `make docker-start`

-This will start the server on http://localhost:3800

 4. Please update env values for upload to S3 in .env file
 ```